 The majority of work at KAUST involves Biosafety Level 1 (BSL-1) and 2 (BSL-2) practices.
-BSL-2 containment and practices is suitable for work with agents that are infectious to humans or animals where exposure may result in limited to moderate disease.
+BSL-2 containment and practices are suitable for work with agents that are infectious to humans or animals where exposure may result in limited to moderate disease.
 The routes of exposure_to these agents are typically through cuts and breaks in the skin, ingestion, and splashes to the mucous membranes (eyes, nose, and mouth).
 These agents or materials include:

-- Microorganisms; - Human blood, blood components, fluids, unfixed organs, tissues and cell lines (primary and established); - Biotoxins (with a LD50 of less than 100 micrograms per kilogram of body weight in vertebrates) requiring BSL-2 containment; - Recombinant DNA activities as described by the NIH Guidelines for Research Involving Recombinant DNA Molecules.
+- Microorganisms; - Human blood, blood components, fluids, unfixed organs, tissues and cell lines (primary and established); - Biotoxins (with a LD50 of less than 100 micrograms per kilogram of body weight in vertebrates) requiring BSL-2 containment;

+• Recombinant DNA and RNA activities as described by the NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules.